Health data science software

 Algorithmic interoperability offered by LinkR

-By combining data interoperability as well as algorithmic interoperability (sharing of studies, scripts and plugins), LinkR really allows research to be carried out according to the principles of the **principles of “Open Science” or open science
+By combining data interoperability as well as algorithmic interoperability (sharing of studies, scripts and plugins), LinkR really allows research to be carried out according to the principles of “Open Science” or open science

 This also allows protection of health data: LinkR follows a decentralized architecture, it is the algorithms that travel and not the data.